briannhinton/chromebook-config/README.md

 # Chromux

-**Chromux** is my opinionated setup for a Chromebook development environment.
+**Chromux** is my setup for a Chromebook development environment.
 It gets me up to speed with Git, Node, Ruby, and more so I can more quickly get to work.
 The nice thing about Termux compared to many other platforms is if you mess something up...it's a quick 10 minute reinstall to reconfigure everything.
 Chromux includes oh-my-zsh integration as well.

 ## Contents